adachannn/score-norm-fairness/README.md

 [//]: # (Distortion-adaptive learned invariance for identification – a robust technique for face recognition and person re-identification.)

-Example Code to extract deep features using E5 and an example image from RFW dataset, so please download the pre-trained weight as above before run below:
+Example Code to extract deep features using E5 and an example image from RFW dataset, so please download the pre-trained weight as above and modify its path before run below:

 ```
-$ python3 score_norm_fairness/extractor/extractor.py
+$ bash scripts/extractor.py
 ```

 The features used in the paper are extracted via [Bob framework](https://gitlab.idiap.ch/bob/bob.bio.face).